axieinfinity/ronin-documentation/docs/validators/setup/testnet/run-archive.md

    This command pulls a Ronin node image and starts the service you defined.

-1. After a few minutes, check the status of your node on the [Ronin Network Status](https://ronin-stats.roninchain.com/) page.
+1. After a few minutes, check the status of your node on the [Ronin Network Status](https://ronin-stats.roninchain.com/) page, the **Testnet** section.
 If it's green, the node is connected and up to date with the network.